XWasHere/ircreborn/README.md

 # Linux (pacman)

-to install ircreborn using pacman, just download one of the packages from the releases, then install it with `pacman -U (filename)`. yuo can also build the package from source using makepkg
+to install ircreborn using pacman, just download one of the packages from the releases, then install it with `pacman -U (filename)`. you can also build the package from source using makepkg

 # Linux (make)